Alison Flowers: Career

 Flowers reported for WBEZ in 2013 and 2014.
 In 2015, Flowers worked as a Social Justice News Nexus Fellow at Northwestern University.
 Her piece "Trying to Keep on Growing" was featured as the Purple Prose in the university's Summer 2016 magazine.

 In 2019, she co-produced a SHOWTIME documentary 16 Shots, which examines the shooting and subsequent police cover-up of 17-year-old Laquan McDonald by Chicago police officer Jason Van Dyke.
 The documentary was directed by Richard Rowley.
 In The New York Times, Ken Jaworowski wrote that despite the fact that the case was extensively covered by the media, 16 Shots “remains valuable as a record of past events that hold sway over the present.”

 Flowers produced a seven-part investigative podcast Somebody, which examines the mysterious 2016 murder of unarmed Courtney Copeland in Chicago.
 Somebody premiered on March 31, 2020 and was a Pulitzer Prize finalist in 2021.

 She is the author of Exoneree Diaries: The Fight for Innocence, Independence and Identity (Haymarket Books, 2016), a portrait of four exonerated criminals.
 In an interview with the non-profit news organization Truthout's editor-in-chief Maya Schenwar, Flowers said her inspiration to focus on life after exoneration came from her work at an innocence project at Northwestern University.
-Schenwar wrote that Exoneree Diaries “is a revealing and compassionate look at the brutal truths behind the release of exonerees from prison”.
-In Chicago Reader, senior writer Steve Bogira wrote: “We need journalists with Flowers's ability and compassion to tell the stories of the many guilty convicts whose chief offense was being born into deprivation—a crime for which too few are ever exonerated.”
+Schenwar wrote that Exoneree Diaries "is a revealing and compassionate look at the brutal truths behind the release of exonerees from prison".
+In Chicago Reader, senior writer Steve Bogira wrote: "We need journalists with Flowers's ability and compassion to tell the stories of the many guilty convicts whose chief offense was being born into deprivation—a crime for which too few are ever exonerated."

-Flowers has written for The Guardian, The Intercept, The Village Voice, TIME, The Daily Beast, VICE, The Chicago Reader, among other outlets.
+Flowers has written for The Guardian, The Intercept, The Village Voice, Time, The Daily Beast, Vice, and the Chicago Reader, among other outlets.

 Her journalism has also contributed to the release of two innocent people in prison: Jennifer Del Prete, in partnership with the Medill Justice Project, and Robert Johnson, in partnership with the Invisible Institute.

-Flowers worked at the nonprofit journalism organization the Invisible Institute from 2015-2023, where she led investigations and productions.
+Flowers worked at the nonprofit journalism organization the Invisible Institute from 2015 to 2023, where she led investigations and productions.